Kaaka Muttai: Casting and filming

-For a children's film, Manikandan eventually planned to cast professional kids from the film, but as he was not convinced with their performances, he made a visit to real slums across Mylapore to pick slum children, who do not have an acting experience.
+For a children's film, Manikandan eventually planned to cast professional children from the film, but as he was not convinced with their performances, he made a visit to real slums across Mylapore to pick slum children, who do not have an acting experience.
 In the process, he picked J. Vignesh and Ramesh, hailing from the fishermen community, both under 15.
 Manikandan also trained the kids and gave a lot of rehearsals before the shoot.
 He eventually said that, "During shooting both of them would fight with each other often.
 But on screen they will look like siblings."
-He added that the kids will play the lead protagonists and there are no typical male or female leads.
+He added that the children will play the lead protagonists and there are no typical male or female leads.
 Aishwarya Rajesh was roped to play the mother of the siblings.
 She was very hesitant at first to play a mother role at such an early stage in her career, but, after seeking advice from her Pannaiyarum Padminiyum co-star Vijay Sethupathi, she decided to be part of the film.
-Producer Vetrimaaran was initially skeptical to cast Aishwarya Rajesh and thought it would be more apt to cast an actual mother from the slums.
+Producer Vetrimaaran was initially sceptical to cast Aishwarya Rajesh and thought it would be more apt to cast an actual mother from the slums.
 Yogi Babu and Ramesh Thilak appear in supporting roles.
 While Manikandan handled the cinematography, Kishore Te., who was a regular in Vetrimaaran's projects, was assigned as the film editor, which became one of the last works of the editor before his death in March 2013.

 The principal photography began during late-May 2013, where the entire film will be completed within a single stretch of 61 days.
 In order to have a realistic approach, the makers shot the film entirely in real slums and streets of Chennai.
 In August 2013, Silambarasan accepted to make a cameo appearance in the film.
 He joined the team in September 2013 to film scenes alongside Babu Antony who plays a landlord.
 Manikandan said that, it was difficult to capture the real attitude of kids and bring it to the screen.
 Further, he faced challenges such as to get a similar expression in the next shot, and to avoid night shoots with kids.
 But he was aware of the challenges and worked on the film.
 The entire shooting of the film was wrapped up within March 2014.